Pumped-storage hydroelectricity: Australia

 The Wivenhoe Power Station in Queensland was built in 1984.
 It operates by pumping water from the Wivenhoe Dam up to the Splityard Creek Dam (capacity 28,700 megalitres), from where it can be used to generate 570MW of hydro electricity over 10 hours.
 It is operated by CleanCo Queensland, a corporation owned by the Queensland Government.

-Australia has 15GW of pumped storage under construction or in development.
+Australia has 15 GW of pumped storage under construction or in development.